 Day 6 - Florence

-- On your free afternoon, take the time to visit one or more of Florence’s many museums and churches.
-This evening, you will enjoy regional cuisine at a special dinner.
+- Free day to explore one or more of Florence’s many museums and churches.

 Day 7 - Florence - San Gimignano - Assisi

 - The day begins with a drive through Tuscany’s rolling hills to San Gimignano to explore its medieval treasures.

 - An orientation tour reveals the many Romanesque and Gothic buildings within its walls.